device42/device42-docs/docs/apps/business-services/building-business-services-in-device42.md

   style={{ width: '60%' }}
 />

-After naming and saving your new Business Service, click the **View Application** button and toggle on **Edit** mode.
+After naming and saving your new Business Service, click the **View Application** button and toggle on the **Edit** mode.
 You'll see a blank canvas.
 Drag items from the left panel to start building the Business Service.

 Select **Application Group** and drag it onto the canvas.

-You have several options to search for existing Application Groups; in the example, we searched for part of a server name (`server`) that we know is within the AppFocus group of the Application Group we're looking for.
+You have several options to search for existing Application Groups.
+In the example, we searched for part of a server name (`server`) that we know is within the AppFocus group of the Application Group we're looking for.
 The AppFocus group is the focus point for the Application Group and is defined as the group's [Starting Point](/apps/application-groups/calculation-rules).

-You'll see that two Application Groups were found that have items containing the word `server` as their focus points.
+You'll see that we found two Application Groups that had items containing the word `server` as their focus points.

 <ThemedImage
-  alt="Add Application Group modal window" sources={{
+  alt= "Add Application Group modal window" sources={{
     light: useBaseUrl('/assets/images/building-business-services-in-device42/app-group-search-light.png'),
     dark: useBaseUrl('/assets/images/building-business-services-in-device42/app-group-search-dark.png'),
   }}
-  style={{ width: '60%' }}
+  style={{ width: '60%'}}
 />

 Select the group you want to add and click **Add** to include it on the canvas.
-Repeat this process if there are any other Application Groups, Components, Resources, and Devices that need to be added to this Business Service.
+Repeat this process if there are any other Application Groups, Components, Resources, or Devices that you need to add to the Business Service.

-Once you have successfully imported everything over, use the toolbars at the top and right of the screen to label and color code the objects
+Once you have successfully imported everything, use the toolbars at the top right of the screen to label and color-code the objects.

 Select a box with a device name, then use the **Style** tab on the right to change the color of this box.

 <ThemedImage
-  alt="Style tab"
+  alt= "Style tab"
   sources={{
     light: useBaseUrl('/assets/images/building-business-services-in-device42/style-tab-light.png'),
     dark: useBaseUrl('/assets/images/building-business-services-in-device42/style-tab-dark.png'),
   }}
-  style={{ width: '30%' }}
+  style={{ width: '30%'}}
 />

-Double click a line or anywhere on the canvas to add text.
+Double-click a line or another area of the canvas to add text.
 Use this to represent a service, a port, or a logical grouping for the relationship.

 ![](/assets/images/Web_732_14.png)

 Congratulations!
-You have now built a Business Service by leveraging Device42’s discovery and Application Group capabilities.
+You have now built a Business Service by leveraging Device42's discovery and Application Group capabilities.

 ![](/assets/images/Web_732_15.png)